 I know half the time when I was buying for the future, it was out of boredom or an excuse to be busy.
 When it came down to it, we really didn’t need these items.

 Paper clutter with kids can really add up!
-When my 4 year old started going to preschool he would come home with 3 or 4 projects everyday.
+When my 4 years old started going to preschool he would come home with 3 or 4 projects every day.
 If I were to save every project there wouldn’t be enough room in our house.

 I now keep these projects for a short time and we hang the really nice ones on the fridge.
 Once we get new projects to replace the older ones we recycle the old ones.
 If there is a project that stands out to me I will save it.

 The saved project will go into his memory box or book and then he can decide if he wants to keep it for when he is older.

 This system has been working really well to cut down on the amount of paper clutter.

 Recently I have started to simplify food.
 This mostly applies to my children, who are currently 5 years old and 2.5 years old.
 Over time with trial and error, I have found a few healthy meals that they really like.

 Instead of making a lot of different types of food with a lot of ingredients I have realized they are happier with the simple meals they know and love.
 Of course, once in a while we make something new and we expect them to try it, but simplifying the food routine it has made my life a lot easier.